hack-mans/Video-Dataset-Preprocessor/README.md

 - 5 Exit

 ## Instructions
-Requires FFPMEG so make sure you have installed a version locally. https://ffmpeg.org/download.html
+Requires FFMPEG so make sure you have installed a version locally. https://ffmpeg.org/download.html

 - From Command Line, clone the repo and setup the virtual environment